Generic selectors

 Porneia Means More Than Physical Sexual Immorality

 Physical sexual immorality encompasses sins such as fornication, adultery, homosexuality, prostitution, pornography, incest, lust, etc. However, in both the Hebrew and Greek, it also figuratively means idolatry even though they are never translated as such.
 Not only is this captured in the dictionary meanings, it is clearly established in the allegorical usage of sexual immorality in both the Old Testament and New Testament.
-Throughout the Bible, sexual immorality refers to all wickedness even though most often no actual sexual acts are involved.
+Throughout the Bible, sexual immorality refers to ALL WICKEDNESS even though most often no actual sexual acts are involved.

 Fundamentally, God’s relationship with mankind is founded upon covenants.
 God’s involvement with mankind, beyond the imparting of physical life, always requires a covenant.
 It is such an essential component that even covenants between people, including marriage, that are established with God as Witness and Judge are upheld to the same standards.
 It is important to understand the broad scope of sins behind sexual immorality because it is a serious matter indeed when anyone violates, betrays, and breaks a covenant with Him.